-For more information on Type 1 subtypes, I recommend Beatrice Chestnut’s book “The Complete Enneagram.”
+For more information on Enneagram Type 1 subtypes, I recommend Beatrice Chestnut’s book “The Complete Enneagram.”

-To learn more about Type One Perfectionists and what they are like in relationships, go to page 33.
+To learn more about Type 1 Perfectionists and what they are like in relationships, go to page 33.

-Tools to Relax the Habit of Attention for Type Ones
+Tools to Relax the Habit of Attention for Enneagram Type 1s

 The information on this page is excerpted from Headstart from Happiness and The Nine Keys by Lynn Roulo.